BryanWilhite/nodejs/karma-and-jasmine-minimal/README.md

 ## `karma-htmlfile-reporter`

-The plugin [`karma-htmlfile-reporter`](https://github.com/matthias-schuetz/karma-htmlfile-reporter) provides what should come by default: the ability to see a report of the tests in the browser in addition to the terminal output.
+The Karma plugin [`karma-htmlfile-reporter`](https://github.com/matthias-schuetz/karma-htmlfile-reporter) provides what should come by default: the ability to see a report of the tests in the browser in addition to the terminal output.
 This sample is configured to render the report at `base/test/report.html`, with the help of `files` served:

 ```js
 {